MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ## Fix same-category nesting issue

 Same-category links are parent-child links among work items of the same type, such as bug-bug, or between work items that appear on the same backlog level.
 The category a work item belongs to is determined by your process backlog levels and your team's bug behavior.
-To understand more about same-category hierarchy, please see the next section [Recommended configuration](#recommended).
+To understand more about same-category hierarchy, see the section [Recommended configuration](#recommended).

+### Error message specifies work item IDs
 You may see an error message similar to "You cannot reorder work items and some work items may not be shown.
 See work item(s) 7 to either remove the parent to child link or change the link type to 'Related'." or "Work item 3 can't be reordered because its parent is on the same category".

 To fix this, take the following action: